 If you live in the Yukon, Nunavut, or the Northwest Territories, the number to call is 1-866-426-1527.

-Canada Child Benefit Calculation: How Much CCB Will You Get?
+Canada Child Benefit Calculation: How Much CCB You Will Get

 The government has a child and family benefits calculator (CCB payment calculator) you can use to estimate your monthly payments.